-Also noteworthy in Donegal, magnificent Kennigoe Bay on the Inishowen peninsula and Magheroarty, a spectacular crescent shape beach where the ferry leaves for Tory Island.
+Also noteworthy in Donegal, magnificent Kennigoe Bay on the Inishowen peninsula and Magheroarty, a spectacular crescent shaped beach where the ferry leaves for Tory Island.

-10 Benone Strand a spectacular 7 mile stretch of beach beneath Binevenagh Head and the famous Mussendun Temple part of the Downhill Demesne between Derry & Coleraine in Northern Ireland.
+10 Benone Strand a seemingly endless ( 7 mile) stretch of beach beneath Binevenagh Head and the famous Mussendun Temple part of the Downhill Demesne between Derry & Coleraine in Northern Ireland.
 Another fantastic beach in the area is Whiterocks with its limestone cliffs, caves and arches stretching from Portrush to Dunluce Castle.

-Some of Irelands best aches are in fact on
+Some of Irelands best beaches are in fact on

-I am thinking of Keem on Achill, Electric Beach on Inis Oír, White Strand on the Great Blasket, South Quarter on Inishboffin and Cow Stand on Sherkin.
-So, here's hoping we get some more good weather to enjoy what God was kind enough to gift Ireland....
+I am thinking of Keem on Achill, Electric Beach on Inis Oír, Trá Bán (White Strand) on the Great Blasket, South Quarter on Inishboffin and Cow Stand on Sherkin.
+So, here's hoping we get some more good weather in 2014, to enjoy what God was kind enough to gift Ireland.

 Irelands Best Beaches with Blue Flag status click .